 Online service lenders and brokers such as Valley Auto Loans can help you find the best auto loan rates available.
 Rather than submitting individual applications to every prospective lender, you can just enter your information on the application for a car loan, lease or rent to own form online.

 This can save you a considerable amount of time.
-If your car has been totaled in an accident and you have bad credit, it may be difficult for you to replace the car with a conventional loan.
-Valley Auto Loans also allows you to find available loan sources more quickly.
+If your vehicle has been totaled in an accident and you have bad credit, it may be difficult for you to replace the car with a conventional loan.
+Valley Auto Loans also allows you to find available credit sources more quickly.

 Pre-approval for online auto loans usually takes a matter of minutes, and you can apply right from home.
 You can typically find attractive rates with online service lenders since the market is somewhat competitive.

 Buying vs. Leasing a Car Through a BHPH Dealer

 Buy here, pay here car lots allow you to make arrangements for payment directly to the car dealer.
 This is referred to as in-house financing.

 They usually offer to finance with small down payments.
 Car payments are typically small and made weekly.
 Most tote-the-note dealerships have much less inventory than a traditional dealership.

 The biggest advantage of choosing a car at a buy here, pay here car lot is that they provide financing regardless of your credit score or past financial history.
 They allow the credit challenged an opportunity for funding when they have been turned down for a loan by traditional lenders.
 It also provides the opportunity to improve your credit rating.

 On the downside, interest rates are extremely high to compensate for the uncertainty of risky borrowers.